TWChennai/gocd-git-path-material-plugin/README.md

 #### Creating new pipelines via UI on pre `19.8.0` GoCD versions

-You will *not* be able to see *Git Path* material as a material type when creating a new pipeline.
+You will *not* be able to see the *Git Path* material as a material type when creating a new pipeline.
 Add a dummy git material, then edit to add a new *Git Path* material and remove the old one.
 This problem has been resolved in newer GoCD versions via the pipeline creation wizard.